No products in the cart

-The Roles of Triptorelin in the Treatment of Prostate Cancer
+The Roles of the Compound in the Treatment of Prostate Cancer

 Triptorelin functions primarily in the treatment of prostate cancer, where it lowers cancer growth by causing a decrease in testosterone levels.
 Triptorelin decreases the 10-year death rate in hormone-sensitive prostate cancer to less than 5% while reducing the need for surgery.
 Still, plans are in place to bolster the benefits of Triptorelin by adding other adjuvants to it.